Leadership & Followership

 We all understand the importance of great leadership in our companies and organizations, but what about its opposite, great followership?
 The concept of following is usually dismissed as passive or subordinate, but what if that wasn’t necessarily the case?
 Instead, following can be a clear way to articulate the “yin” or receptive qualities to leading’s “yang” or directive qualities.
 The following activities of listening, responding, and simply getting your work done can stand in powerful contrast to leading activities such as coordinating, delegating, and developing a clear vision.
 Ideally, the two make one another’s work stronger and better, like well-matched dance partners.

-Inspired by principles of social dance, this training program explores three phases of building a creative and generative working relationship.
+Inspired by principles of social dance, this training program explores three phases of building a great working relationship.
 Followership skills improve communication and engagement, reduce conflict and negativity, and make teams more productive.
-Workshops blend interactive, movement-based exercises with group discussion to allows participants to experience all three phases of creative relationship growth, identifying where following skills can help them actively contribute to projects, effectively support named leaders, and find more enjoyment in their work.
+Workshops blend interactive, movement-based exercises with group discussion to allows participants to experience all three phases of creative relationship growth, identifying where following skills can help them meaningfully contribute to projects, effectively support their own leaders, and find more enjoyment in their work.

 Phase i: Connection

 Whether in the context of a dance partnership or a work relationship, connection is a meeting of action and intention.
 In learning to connect, followers primarily focus on what they do to continuously support the leader, where support is not an inferior, but a complementary force.
 Leaders cannot do their job without strong support from those below them.
-The greatest, most valuable employees embody the active, dependable, and engaged role of the follower.
+The greatest, most valuable employees embody the active, dependable, and engaged role of the follower, even (and especially) if they also hold a leadership title.
 Participants work in pairs, taking on the physical positions of both following and leading.
 Through this experiential work, they learn how the following skills of Attention, Engagement, and Openness are what often enable leaders to think and communicate clearly in the first place.
 Participants will learn how to create connection non-verbally, and how connectedness, or a lack of connection, directly impacts leader-follower communication.

 1. Attention: listening, acceptance, positivity